 Organize your commitments.
 Make a list of all of your commitments–papers to write, test dates, and other assignments and sort the list by due dates (earliest due at the top of the list).

 Define tasks for “projects.”

-tions (going to library to get research materials, making outline, turning in first draft…), list the specific
+steps to complete (going to library to get research materials, making outline, turning in first draft…), list the specific

 Background Noise.
 Turn on some “non-word” music (ambient music, classical…) to listen to while you work.
 Music with lyrics will be distracting as your mind tries to process the words.
 It doesn’t have to listen to or interpret non-vocal music.
 You could also use a sound machine that generates peaceful sounds like ocean waves, crickets, or running water.

 will help you get in “the zone.”
 Interruptions throw off your “flow” and make work take longer.
-Also, having these available makes it easy to “just check that message, Facebook updates…” when you run into something that is not much fun or difficult–this is evil.
+Also, having these available makes it easy to “just check that message, updates…” when you run into something that is not much fun or difficult–this is evil.

 Put a “do not disturb” message on your door.

-Set a timer for a specific period of time (~30-50 minutes) and do NOTHING but task #1.
+Set a timer for a specific period (~30-50 minutes) and do NOTHING but task #1.
 Try to complete the task within the time (but don’t stress if you don’t–make it a game).
 Do not stop the work–no message checking, cleaning your room, NOTHING!!–until the timer goes off.
 If the only timer you have is on your phone, go to http://www.e.ggtimer.com

 and set the time you want to study.
 A kitchen timer would be best since you don’t have to leave the Internet up or have your phone (with text alerts) visible.

 Break/Reward.
 When the timer goes off, set the timer again for 5-10 minutes (less if you have a lot of work to do.
 While standing and stretching text, check social media, or whatever.
 As soon as the timer goes off (IMMEDIATELY), shut the devices off and close social media.
 Do not “check one more message…”